openharmony/docs/en/application-dev/reference/apis/js-apis-Context.md

 getAbilityInfo(): Promise\<AbilityInfo>

-Obtains information of the current ability.
+Obtains information about this ability.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core